ddnexus/pagy/docs/toolbox/instance.md

 The `@pagy` instance provides all the helpers, navs and components methods you need.

+The instance class is determined by the paginator used, and you can safely ignore it.
+Just use its methods.

 ==- Common Nav Options

 - `id: 'my-nav'`: